How many states are parties to the European Charter for Regional or Minority Languages?

 In Europe, more than 80 regional or minority languages currently benefit from the protection of the Charter.
 Their use is promoted in education, justice, public administration and services, media, cultural activities and facilities, economic and social life and transfrontier exchanges.
 Thanks to the Charter, some languages threatened with extinction have been successfully revitalised.
 This number is constantly growing.
 Since 2020, some States Parties have also agreed to review their level of commitment in order to reflect improvements in the situation of regional or minority languages traditionally spoken on their territory.

-A regional or minority language protected under the Charter:
+A regional or minority language protected under the Language Charter:

 - should have less than 5,000 speakers